parsaivi/WP-G38/README.md

 ## License

-This project is part of the **Web Programming** course (Fall 1404, Faculty of Computer Engineering).
+This project is part of the **Web Programming** course (Fall 1404, Faculty of Computer Engineering, Sharif University of Technology).